 Maybe the harsh tone and overly academical style of minna no nihongo is right up your alley.
 No offense.
 I mean the textbook looks nice, the pictures are on a healthy kawaii level and if you like the explanations why not go the minna route.

 And that’s how my German version of the explanations and grammar book looks like.

 You noticed it, I don’t like the Minna no nihongo textbook.
 It may work in a classroom setting but even there a textbook like Genki can be put to better use.
-The content is nearly the same and when you add the additional workbook to Genki you have a ton, really a ton of content you can practise with.
+The content is nearly the same and when you add the additional workbook to Genki you have a ton, really a ton of content you can practice with.
 My old textbook here didn’t include a CD but they changed that with their new edition from 2012.
-Nice improvement which is definitely necessary.
+A nice improvement which is definitely necessary.
 Pronunciation is a key factor to understand and properly learn a new language, but you all know that.
-And because I think the self-learning market for Japanese is huge in comparison to other languages (at least that’s how I feel) a CD with spoken dialogues is a n absolute must.
+And because I think the self-learning market for Japanese is huge in comparison to other languages (at least that’s how I feel) a CD with spoken dialogues is an absolute must.
 A little bit like the Japanese Graded Readers series should be implemented in every textbook.
 Small stories separated by grade with a CD attached.
-In their own way Genki and Minna no nihongo did this but I still think that there is room in that area to improve.
+In their own way, Genki and Minna no nihongo did this but I still think that there is room in that area to improve.

 In the end, everything comes down to preference so you should at least give this textbook here a proper look.
 The content is alright even if I personally struggled with the presentation.